6 Vocal Mixing Tricks For Release-Ready Sound

 It is all about personal preference when it comes to mixing vocals effects.
 Have a reference track with you for direction.

-Follow these 6 rules for mixing vocals and your tracks will always sound professional.
+Follow these 6 rules for mixing vocals and your tracks will be on their way to achieving a professional sound.
 When you apply these rules, you make the mastering engineer's work easier as they spend less time correcting avoidable mistakes in mixing vocals.
 And all engineers feel more inspired to do a great job when working from vocals that are professional and not muddy.

 Looking for someone to mix your vocals?

-Mixing vocals for the first time can be daunting.
+Mixing vocals can be daunting.
 It takes time, patience, and a good ear to sweep out those unwanted frequencies and give your voice the rich flavor it needs.
 Suffice to say, you need someone with loads of experience in mixing vocals.

 Which is why you should come to us.
 As Mr. Mix and Master, we have won 48 platinum awards in 2019 because we got the vocals right for our A-list artists.
 Oh, by the way, we have worked with the likes of French Montana, XXXtentacion, Ceelo Green, Sean Kingston, Lil Pump, Dj, Khalid, and Future.